System Design Space

 Design

-REST, GraphQL, gRPC
+REST, GraphQL, or gRPC chosen for consumers

 Documentation